9. Membership¶

 Core Contributor - “It is important that we allow those that contribute to the core protocol the opportunity to be financially rewarded on a similar scale as those that choose to operate in the private sector.
 Without such a mechanism, the choice to work on the core protocol is also a choice to forfeit monetary rewards offered elsewhere, which in many cases, will lead to continual attrition of talent into the private sector.”

 Core Contributor - “It is important to retain talent in this industry, and the Protocol Guild provides a mechanism for doing so.
-Decentralized public goods funding of the researchers and developers that build the underlying technology have good chances of benefiting the applications built on top, long term.”
+Decentralized public goods funding of the researchers and developers that build the underlying technology have good chances of benefitting the applications built on top, long term.”

 Core Contributor - “It should help to bring and keep talents in the Ethereum core dev group.”